The Capacity of Associated Subsequence Retrieval: Proof of Theorem

-Using Corollary \ref{corollary2}, for the analysis of the algorithm $\mathcal{A}_G$, it just suffices to check at most $(eN/m)^m$ functions.
+Using Corollary \ref{corollary2}, to analyze the algorithm $\mathcal{A}_G$, it just suffices to check at most $(eN/m)^m$ functions.
 Let us denote the event in the statement of Theorem \ref{lemma2}, which holds with probability $1-o(1)$, by $\mathcal{E}_3$.
 Now we write